DCsunset/pandoc-code-attribute/README.md

 # pandoc-code-attribute

-Pandoc filter to add attributes to code blocks based on its class.
+Pandoc filter to add attributes to code blocks based on their classes.

 ## Installation